qos-ch/logback/CONTRIBUTING.md

-# Bug reports / Github pull-requests
+# Bug reports / GitHub pull-requests

 When reporting a bug or submitting a pull request, make sure you search [JIRA](http://jira.qos.ch/browse/LOGBACK) and